 As Edward Chang pointed out in his U.S. News and World Report article, “You still need a GPA high enough to get into medical school and admissions committees will not cut you slack just because you majored in something difficult.”

 UMHS Director of Admissions, Sean Powers, offers his perspective: "What is important to medical school faculty members is that students possess the ability to rapidly read, process, and apply large volumes of information.
 Any undergraduate program which helps develop these skills can be considered appropriate for someone preparing to attend medical school."

-Note: The following courses are standard prerequisites for most American and Caribbean medical schools.
-However, check the requirements for each med school to which you plan to apply as some may differ.
+The following courses are standard prerequisites for most medical schools in the Caribbean and US.
+However, check the requirements for each school to which you plan to apply as some may differ.

 - Inorganic or General Chemistry (with labs), 1 year

 - General Biology or Zoology (with labs), 1 Year